vkhangstack/vkhangstack/README.md

   <img align="center" src="https://github-readme-stats.vercel.app/api/?username=vkhangstack&theme=dracula" />

-     There is no substitute for hard work. - Thomas Edison
+     The very important thing you should have is patience. - Jack Ma